maxbolz/rag/README.md

 Run `uvicorn services.clickhouse_controller:app --reload --port 8000`.

 (You will need to activate your venv & `pip install -r requirements.txt`)

-To use streamlit with this local server, specify `LOCAL_API_SERVER = true` in your .env before running

 # Endpoints